 - The right not to be discriminated against based on race, religion, sex, sexual orientation or gender identity.

-For more than 15 years, we have been defending these rights.
+For almost 25 years, we have been defending these rights.

 Since 1995, we have been fighting to enshrine in the law of the land the rights of abused, neglected, and foster/adopted youth — winning landmark victories and bringing about sweeping improvements in the lives of children in more than a dozen states across the nation.